afni/afni/doc/SphinxDocs/SUMA/Viewer.rst

          :align: center
          :figwidth: 30%
          :target: ../_images/QT_TractCont.0005.jpg
+         :name: media/QT_TractCont.0005.jpg

-         Crosshair movements in AFNI while SUMA is in mask manipulation mode will reposition the ball at the selected voxel's center.
+         Crosshair movements in AFNI while SUMA is in mask manipulation mode will reposition the ball at the selected voxel's center :ref:`(link)<media/QT_TractCont.0005.jpg>`.

       You can manipulate the size of the mask with :ref:`Ctrl+Scroll (go slow!) <Ctrl+Scroll>` or with the masks controller interface mentioned below.